 - You store health metrics that aren’t considered health data, so they’re not considered PHI.
 For example: calories burned, steps taken, or distance covered.
 This is how the wearable companies all get away with it, but I imagine once hospitals are using wearable data the loophole will no longer exist.
 But just follow the lead of the big players — you won’t go down before they do.

 If you do decide that you need a HIPAA-compliant backend, the names I’ve researched and found to be reputable are Truevault, AWS, Google Compute Engine (part of Google Cloud Platform), Aptible, and Catalyze.
 There are too many pros and cons to fit into this blog so I won’t do that.

 The Best Solution is Less HIPAA

-HIPAA was a law written during a time before digital health and EMRs were reality.
-Get this: 68% of patients want their data to be more private, but 78% of patients who own wearables want their doctors to have access to health data from these devices.
+HIPAA was a law written during a time before digital health and EMRs were a reality.
+Get this: 68% of patients want their medical records and personal data to be more private, but 78% of patients who own wearables want their doctors to have access to health data from these devices.
 See the big disconnect?
-It’s largely because HIPAA has given patients the option of overprotection, and in an age where all the websites you use are selling your data, of course you’re going to pick that option.
+It’s largely because HIPAA has given patients the option of overprotection, and in an age where all the websites you use are selling your data, of course, you’re going to pick that option.